layerswap/motherfuckinglandingpage/README.md

 ## Epilogue

+There is also a normal not-motherfucking landing page with fancy animations and stuff at [bransfer.io](https://bransfer.io/)

 Inspired by the geniuses behind [perfectmotherfuckingwebsite.com](https://perfectmotherfuckingwebsite.com/), [motherfuckingwebsite.com](https://motherfuckingwebsite.com/) and [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/).

 This page—that has no fucking gradients and skewed cards—was licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).